Conflict of Interest Policy

 Where avoidance of a conflict of interest is not possible, mechanisms are in place to identify such conflict and measures will be taken to mitigate the risk and make required disclosures to clients.

-The following mechanisms are in place to identify conflict of interest:
+The following mechanisms are in place to identify a conflict of interest:

 - All conflicts to be identified by Capitec Bank and its representatives will be referred to Capitec Bank's Key Individual for consideration and guidance.